StarManiaKG/The-Story-of-the-StarManiaKG-Personal-SRB2-Projects/README.md

-Here's where the files for my personal projects are located.
+Here's where the files for my Sonic Robot Blaster 2 personal projects are located.
 These consist of random things I've done throughout my entire SRB2 coding joruney, and also consist of some long-term projects as well.
+I tend to work on these when I have free time, or when I don't want to work on custom builds lol

 ### TIPS
 ***CLONING THIS REPOSITORY***